Newly Admitted RN-BSN Students

 Students register for courses using Loyola's Online Connection to University Services (LOCUS).
 Through LOCUS, you can enroll in courses, view and process financial aid information, change addresses and phone numbers, request official transcripts, and more.

 All new students will receive an e-mail with a LOCUS username and password a few weeks before registration begins.
 Students admitted after registration begins will receive their LOCUS information shortly after admission.
-For more information about using LOCUS, view the LOCUS tutorial or watch the tutorial video.
+For more information about using LOCUS, view the LOCUS tutorial.

 Please note that you will receive a letter from your academic advisor regarding your course selection.
 Your advisor's contact information was included with your admission letter.
-If you need additional assistance, please contact Natalie Bachtell at firstname.lastname@example.org or 708-216-8213.
+If you need additional assistance. please contact Matt Lewis at email@example.com or 708-216-8213.

 Tuition & Fees